Storia-AI/sage/benchmarks/retrieval/README.md

 - OpenAI's `text-embedding-3-small` embeddings perform best.
 - NVIDIA's reranker outperforms Cohere, Voyage and Jina.
 - Sparse retrieval (e.g. BM25) is actively hurting code retrieval if you have natural language files in your index (e.g. Markdown).
-- Chunks of size 800 are ideal; going smaller very has marginal gains.
+- Chunks of size 800 are ideal; going smaller has very marginal gains.
+- Going beyond `top_k=25` for retrieval has diminishing returns.

 And now, if you want to nerd out, here's a bunch of plots and stats.